Omare04/get-equivalently-better-with-less-precision/README.md

 The primary goal of these experiments is to evaluate whether PEFT (specifically LoRA and QLoRA) provides an effective and resource-efficient approach to fine-tuning large language models — achieving comparable or better performance using far fewer computational resources.

+Due to computational restrains we opted for preprocessing the datasets in batches not all at once, since we are running rank ablations tests